uOttawa News

 Research information:

-I am a political scientist who is interested in health politics and health policy.
+I am a political scientist who is interested in health and disability politics and health policy.
 I have specific interests in how citizens can affect health policy issues.
-I am especially interested in illnesses that affect marginalized communities, such as HIV/AIDS and Hepatitis C. I am currently completing a SSHRC-funded project on “contested illnesses”, including autism and Multiple Chemical Sensitivities.
+I am especially interested in condiitions that affect marginalized communities, such as HIV/AIDS, Hepatitis C., I am currently completing a SSHRC-funded project on ableism in social movements.
 My non-health related interests include methods of citizen engagement and citizen participation, the role of the voluntary sector, and the influence of interest groups and social movements.

 Area(s) of expertise: